GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	If the remote site was not available at the moment when a new project was created, it will be created if during the replication of a ref it is found to be missing.

+	If the missing repository is created during the first failed push attempt, that push is retried after `remote.NAME.rescheduleDelay`;
+	later retry attempts use `remote.NAME.replicationRetry`.

 	If false, repositories are never created automatically on this remote.